aichaos/scarecrow/docs/Configuration.md

   // Listeners: array of interfaces for how people can communicate with your
   // chatbot.
 You can have many listeners here.
 The default example config only
-  // has one for Slack and one for Console but you can have multiple for each
+  // has one entry for each type of listener but you can have many entries
   // (although having multiple Consoles may get messy and confusing...)
   "listeners": [
     {